skijit/notes/programming/maxmsp/jitter/video-graphics-tutorials.md

 - `jit.gl.videoplane` is how you display a video in an openGL render world
     - send it a `layer <int>` message to set it front/back.
 Higher values move it to the front.
     - Attribute **blend_enable** lets you blend various layers
     - by default, the blend is driven by the alpha channel, but there is also a jit.gl.pix patch (alphy) that will let you substitute any plane for the alpha.
+    - `jit.gl.videoplane` doesn't need to be connected to a `jit.world` to render.
 - **luminance** is the avg of R, G, and B
+- `jit.gl.texture` will take generate a buffer of image data used in drawing a 3d geometry that resides on the graphics card.
+It's like the `jit.matrix` of open gl data.
+    - Sometimes you'll want to create a new texture, which you'll name with *@name*, and recall later, like for putting on the surface of a `jit.gl.gridshape`
+- `jit.gl.camera` will move the position, characteristics of the camera in the virtual space.
+    - looklock attribute will keep the gaze on the same object, while just moving the position of the camera.
+-

+## Depth Testing vs Layering
+- Link from Tutorial 10

 ## More information
 - [Article on building your own video system in Jitter](https://cycling74.com/2008/12/22/the-video-processing-system-part-1/)